Skynetexe/3D-Printed-Wall-E/README.md

 A new battery...
 PLEASE!
 The one we have is a _CHUNKY_ **HEAVY** boi, and it is only 3000mAh, and is (~~undisclosed~~) old

+Circuitry to detect how full the battery is

+Camera in the eye, tracks faces of people interacting with Wall-e.

+Xbox Kinect for mirroring the arms and head movement of people interacting with Wall-e.

+Longer cables for head servos, so that they can be cable managed through the neck

 ## Links

 This project is mostly a modification of [chillibasket's project](https://wired.chillibasket.com/3d-printed-wall-e/ "wired.chillibasket.com")